ThePrairieBanana/pTGC-UFO-Agent-Kit/context/ptgc.md

 Written May 2026

 ## What is pTGC?
+What if a token was engineered to never stop growing? pTGC was.
+Created by
-pTGC is a deflationary, volume-based, fee on transaction protocol token on PulseChain created by @thegray369.
-It was designed to be a store of value that pays APY.
-It's an index of high performance assets and a performance multiplier relative to PulseChain (PLS). pTGC is a serious financial instrument.
+@thegray369 on PulseChain, it introduces market mechanics the world has never seen — through a mechanically bonded liquidity web, novel tokenomics, and a fee structure where 60% never leaves the system.
+A store of value that pays APY, an index of high performance assets, and a performance multiplier relative to PulseChain (PLS). pTGC may be the most undervalued and underrecognized asset in all of crypto.
+That is a serious claim for a serious financial instrument.

 ## Contract Address
 0x94534EeEe131840b1c0F61847c572228bdfDDE93